-A school employee on approved leave under the federal Family and Medical Leave Act (FMLA) may continue to receive the employer contribution toward SEBB benefits in accordance with the FMLA.
-The SEBB Organization determines if the school employee is eligible for leave and the duration of the leave under FMLA.
-The school employee must continue to pay the school employee monthly premium contribution and applicable premium surcharge during this period to maintain eligibility.
+A school employee on approved leave under the federal Family and Medical Leave Act (FMLA) may continue to receive the employer contribution toward SEBB benefits in accordance with the federal FMLA.
+The SEBB organization determines if the school employee is eligible for leave and the duration of the leave under FMLA.
+The school employee must continue to pay the school employee monthly premium contribution and applicable premium surcharges during this period to maintain eligibility.

-If a school employee exhausts the period of leave approved under FMLA, they may continue insurance coverage by self-paying the monthly premium and applicable premium surcharge set by the Health Care Authority (HCA), with no contribution from the SEBB Organization while on approved leave.
-For more information on continuation coverage, see the section titled "Options for continuing SEBB medical coverage" on page 23.
+If a school employee exhausts the period of leave approved under FMLA, they may continue SEBB insurance coverage by self-paying the monthly premium and applicable premium surcharges set by HCA, with no contribution from the SEBB organization.
+For more information on continuation coverage, see the section titled "Options For Continuing SEBB Dental Coverage."

-Paid Family Medical Leave Act
+Paid Family and Medical Leave Act

-A school employee on approved leave under the Washington state Paid Family and Medical Leave Program may continue to receive the employer contribution toward SEBB benefits in accordance with the Paid Family and Medical Leave Program.
+A school employee on approved leave under the Washington State Paid Family and Medical Leave Program may continue to receive the employer contribution toward SEBB benefits in accordance with the Paid Family and

+Medical Leave Program.
 The Employment Security Department determines if the school employee is eligible for the Paid Family and Medical Leave Program.
-The school employee must continue to pay the school employee monthly premium contribution and applicable premium surcharge during this period to maintain eligibility.
+The school employee must continue to pay the school employee monthly premium contribution and applicable premium surcharges during this period to maintain eligibility.

-If a school employee exhausts the period of leave approved under the Paid Family and Medical Leave Program, they may continue insurance coverage by self-paying the monthly premium and applicable premium surcharge set by HCA, with no contribution from the SEBB Organization while on approved leave.
-For additional information on continuation coverage, see the section titled "Options for Continuing SEBB Medical Coverage" on page 23.
+If a school employee exhausts the period of leave approved under the Paid Family and Medical Leave Program, they may continue SEBB insurance coverage by self-paying the monthly premium and applicable premium surcharges set by HCA, with no contribution from the SEBB organization.
+For more information on continuation coverage, see the section titled "Options For Continuing SEBB Dental Coverage."

-General provisions
+General Provisions